SpudGunMan/meshing-around/README.md

 signalCooldown = 5
 signalCycleLimit = 5
 ```
 Ollama Settings, for Ollama to work the command line `ollama run 'model'` needs to work properly.
 Check that you have enough RAM and your GPU are working as expected.
-The default model for this project, is set to `gemma2:2b` (run `ollama pull gemma2:2b` on command line, to download and setup) however I have found gemma2:2b to be lighter, faster and seems better overall vs llama3,1 (`olamma pull llama3.1`)
+The default model for this project, is set to `gemma2:2b` (run `ollama pull gemma2:2b` on command line, to download and setup)
  - From the command terminal of your system with mesh-bot, download the default model for mesh-bot which is currently `ollama pull gemma2:2b`

 Enable History, set via code readme Ollama Config in [Settings](https://github.com/SpudGunMan/meshing-around?tab=readme-ov-file#configurations) and [llm.py](https://github.com/SpudGunMan/meshing-around/blob/eb3bbdd3c5e0f16fe3c465bea30c781bd132d2d3/modules/llm.py#L12)